frothywater/little-library-app/README.md

 A little library management system based on MySQL.
 This repo provides a cross-platform App interface, proudly powered by Vue.js and Electron.js.
+The core logic interfacing MySQL database depends on [`little-library`](https://github.com/frothywater/little-library).
+CLI is also provided by [`little-library-cli`](https://github.com/frothywater/little-library-cli).

+## Declaration

-Declaration: This project as a coursework of _Database Manage System_ fully belongs to @frothywater.
+This project as a coursework of _Database Manage System_ fully belongs to @frothywater.

 ## Usage